mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 employ some form of congestion control.
-The default congestion control specified for QUIC is an alogrithm similar to TCP NewReno, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of !RFC8085}}.
+The default congestion control specified for QUIC is an alogrithm similar to TCP NewReno, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}.

-RTP does not specify a congestion controller, but provides feedback formats for congestion control (e.g. {{!RFC8888}}) as well as different congestion control algorithms in separate RFCs (e.g. {{!RFC8298}} and {{!RFC8698}}).
+RTP does not specify a congestion controller, but provides feedback formats for congestion control (e.g. {{!RFC8888}}) as well as different congestion control algorithms in separate RFCs (e.g. SCReAM {{!RFC8298}} and NADA {{!RFC8698}}).
 The congestion control algorithms for RTP are specifically tailored for real-time transmissions at low latencies.
 The available congestion control algorithms for RTP expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.

 This section defines two architectures for congestion control and bandwidth estimation for RTP over QUIC, but it does not mandate any specific congestion